 Varicocele Specialist in Salt Lake City, UT

-To find out more about varicocele treatments, contact the office in Salt Lake City at (801) 965-2767.
+To find out more about varicocele treatments, contact our men’s health clinic in Salt Lake City at (801) 965-2767.

 What is a varicocele?

 A varicocele is a group of veins within the scrotum that become enlarged due to insufficient blood circulation.
 Similar to varicose veins in the leg, varicoceles are relatively common.

 The insufficient blood flow may stem from dysfunction in the valves that prevent blood from flowing backward in the veins.
 The backflow of blood pools in the vein and leads to the enlargement.

 Varicoceles typically develop in the veins on the left side of the scrotum due to their position and are especially common during puberty.